ni/nimble/packages/nimble-components/src/wafer-map/specs/features/hover.md

 The die coordinates will be then used to locate the original die data in a new Map data structure inside the Data Manager Module.

-### Highlight
+### Marking

-The highlight of the specific die will be implemented using a svg rectangle which will be a part of the template and styled using nimble tokens.
+The marking of the hovered die will be implemented using a svg rectangle which will be a part of the template and styled using nimble tokens.

 ```HTML
 <template>